 Harper Quinn • Librarian

 Fast to start.
 Clear chapters.
-Great on Mechanics and Systems.
+Great on Game Structure.

 Samira Khan • Founder